-- Step 1 Select appropriate survey measures aligned to the CCL: Connecticut School Leadership Standards. - Step 2 Review baseline data on selected measures, which may require a fall administration of the survey in year one. - Step 3 Set 1 target for growth on selected measures (or performance on selected measures when growth is not feasible to assess or performance is already high). - Step 4 Later in the school year, administer surveys to relevant stakeholders. - Step 5 Aggregate data and determine whether the administrator achieved the established target.

-Step 6 - Assign a rating, using this scale:
+- Step 1 Select appropriate survey measures aligned to the CCL: Connecticut School Leadership Standards. - Step 2 Review baseline data on selected measures, which may require a fall administration of the survey in year one. - Step 3 Set 1 target for growth on selected measures (or performance on selected measures when growth is not feasible to assess or performance is already high). - Step 4 Later in the school year, administer surveys to relevant stakeholders. - Step 5 Aggregate data and determine whether the administrator achieved the established target. - Step 6 Assign a rating, using this scale:

-Exemplary Proficient Developing Below Standard Substantially exceeded target Met target Made substantial progress but did not meet target Made little or no progress against target
+Exemplary Effective Developing Below Standard Substantially exceeded target Met target Made substantial progress but did not meet target Made little or no progress against target evaluated in the context of the target being set.

-Establishing what results in having "substantially exceeded" the target or what constitutes "substantial progress" is left to the discretion of the evaluator and the administrator being evaluated in the context of the target being set.
 However, more than half of the rating of an administrator on stakeholder feedback must be based on an assessment of improvement over time.

+Establishing what results in having "substantially exceeded" the target or what constitutes "substantial progress" is left to the discretion of the evaluator and the administrator being